Best Litter Box Accessories That Actually Make Cleaning Easier

 Good for reducing scatter and keeping things visually tidy, but not every cat likes an enclosed space.

-Helpful for certain setups—like senior cats or tight spaces—but easy to skip unless you need them.
+Helpful for certain setups, like senior cats or tight spaces, but easy to skip unless you actually need them.

-When you break it down this way… it becomes much easier to build a setup that actually works.
-Start with the basics, then add accessories based on what’s causing the most frustration.
+Once you break it down that way, it becomes much easier to build a setup that actually works.
+Start with the basics, then add accessories based on what is causing the most frustration.

 How to Choose the Right Litter Box Accessories

-Choosing the right accessories comes down to your cat, your space, and the specific problems you’re trying to fix.
-You don’t need everything—you just need the pieces that make your setup easier to manage.
+Choosing the right accessories comes down to your cat, your space, and the specific problems you are trying to fix.
+You do not need everything.
+You just need the pieces that make your setup easier to manage.

 Start With Your Cat and Your Setup